ASOS is the research, teaching, collaboration and consulting outlet of Dr. Egilmez.

-ASOS research lab was founded in spring 2017 in the Industrial and Systems Engineering program, at University of New Haven.
+ASOS was founded as a research lab in spring 2017 in the Industrial and Systems Engineering program, at University of New Haven.
+It is currently housed in Plaster School of Business and Entrepreneurship, at Lindenwood University.

 Mission: ASOS’ mission is established on the following four pillars: